Exopandora/ShoulderSurfing/README.md

 - EssentialClient (player look script hooks do not work)
 - Inmis (backpack does not render transparent)
 - MedievalWeapons (player is permanently in aiming mode)
     - Workaround: Remove `minecraft:throwing` from `adaptive_crosshair_use_item_properties` in the config
-- MrCrayfish's Gun Mod (crosshair does not render when using ads)
+- MrCrayfish's Gun Mod (crosshair does not render when using ads, fov does not update when using ads)
 - Tweakeroo (freecam movement)
 - YDM's Weapon Master (weapons do not render transparent)